Book Review Guidelines

 Quality.
 The most pertinent question for the reviewer to answer is whether the book is worthwhile.
 The reviewer should ascertain if the information presented is new or merely a recapitulation of old ideas.
 The reviewer should decide whether the book gives enduring information or whether the author merely selected a hot topic to make a fast buck.

 The magazine does not shy away from negative reviews, but any negative comments must be anchored in supporting evidence.
 A book should not be called “a waste of time and money,” for example, without adequately explaining why.
-After all, several years’ work by an author should not be undone by an unsupported comment by a reviewer.

 If noteworthy, supporting materials should be brought to the reader’s attention, and their help or hindrance to the book made clear.
 Supporting materials include tables, charts, graphs, bibliographies, drawings, photographs, and appendices.